google/multispecies-whale-detection/README.md

 species and geographies.
 We release the code in the hope that it will allow other groups to more easily develop species detection models on their own data.

+This is not an officially supported Google product.
+Support and/or new releases may be limited.

 ## Example Generator (examplegen)

 A Beam pipeline for creating trainer input from a collection of labeled audio